2019 Veldhoven Open: Knockout rounds

 The round-of-32 took place on 2 August, and all subsequent rounds were played on 3 August.
 Syria's Mohammad Soufi reached the quarter-finals, after wins over De Ruyter and Wollschlaeger (both 9–4).
 Marc Bijsterbosch faced Soufi, after a 9–3 win over Radosław Babica and a whitewash of Mateusz Śniegocki.
 Alex Montpellier defeated Greece's Nick Malai (9–6) and Nikos Ekonomopoulos (9–5) en route to the quarter-finals.
-Montpellier later played Estonia's Denis Grabe, after Grabe defeated Stefan Nolle 9–4 and Ruslan Chinachov 9–3.
+Montpellier later played Estonia's Denis Grabe, after Grabe defeated Stefan Nolle 9–4 and Ruslan Chinakhov 9–3.

 Mario He also advanced to the quarter-finals.
 His last match in the round-of-32 was a rematch of the previous year's final against Eklent Kaçi, which he won 9–8.
 This match, however, was more one-sided, with He winning 9–4.
 Poland's Konrad Juszczyszyn defeated 1999 World Pool Masters champion Alex Lely 9–4.
 Mario He defeated Juszczyszyn 9–6 to reach the quarter-finals.
-Oliver Szolnoki also reached the quarter-finals, after 9–6 victories over Moritz Neuhausen and Jakub Koniar.
+Olivér Szolnoki also reached the quarter-finals, after 9–6 victories over Moritz Neuhausen and Jakub Koniar.

-Francisco Sánchez Ruíz defeated Damianos Giallourakis in the round-of-32, following Giallourakis's best run in a Euro Tour event, reaching the quarter-final at the Austria Open earlier in the season.
+Francisco Sánchez Ruiz defeated Damianos Giallourakis in the round-of-32, following Giallourakis's best run in a Euro Tour event, reaching the quarter-final at the Austria Open earlier in the season.
 However, Sanchez-Ruiz was eliminated in the round-of-16, after losing to Fedor Gorst 4–9.
 Reigning world nine-ball champion Joshua Filler advanced to the quarter-finals after defeating Marcel Price and Serbia's Aleksa Pecelj.

 Marc Bijsterbosch defeated Mohamad Soufi 9–2 to advance to the semi-final.
 Denis Grabe defeated Alex Montpellier 9–1, with Montpellier only winning rack four.
-Both Mario He and Joshua Filler progressed to the semi-finals following victories over Oliver Szolnoki and Fedor Gorst, respectively.
-With the victory, Filler was guaranteed to regain the top spot in the Euro Tour rankings, which was previously held by Eklent Kaci.
+Both Mario He and Joshua Filler progressed to the semi-finals following victories over Olivér Szolnoki and Fedor Gorst, respectively.
+With the victory, Filler was guaranteed to regain the top spot in the Euro Tour rankings, which was previously held by Eklent Kaçi.